Diagnosing a torn hip labrum: hip labral tear surgery recovery blog

 As the orthopedist described the labrum, the hip socket has two types of cartilage: hard and soft.
 The labrum is soft, like the cartilage of your ears or nose.

 So it turns out the muscle tightness was stemming from the fact that my hip was unstable and the muscles were overcompensating to make up for it.

 Around Thanksgiving, I started experiencing sciatica and leg numbness on the left side.
 “Here we go,” I thought.
 I got a second MRI on the left hip, and lo and behold, that side was also torn!
 It was probably a combination of overuse, like the right, but could also be attributed to the left overcompensating for the right.

 For now, I’ve eased away from physical therapy and am doing home-based exercises like planks and leg lifts to build strength and stability in the hips and surrounding areas.
 I am trying to keep my weight stable as to not put extra pressure on the joints.

 Since July I’ve ramped my activity way back and am just doing walking, elliptical, yoga, Pilates, and some light upper body weights.
 I have to be careful of over-stressing my back, too, since it gets a little tweaky from the instability in the hips.

-Due to some personal and work travel, I’ve scheduled the first surgery for mid-June, and hopefully I can get the second surgery 6 weeks later.
+Due to some personal and work travel, I’ve scheduled the first surgery for mid-April 2018, and hopefully I can get the second surgery later.
 Let’s just do this thing and get it all done in two fell swoops.

 I’d love to hear from anyone who has had the surgery!
 I’ve discovered a few people who have had pretty good experiences with surgery.
 I am actually surprised that this seems to be a relatively common injury!
 I’ll try to keep TRF updated with my progress over the next few months.